Posted by Dr. Julian De Silva | May 14th, 2021

 In particular, I use small incisions around your hairline to solve your issues.
 I then remove excess skin to tighten your face and reduce your wrinkles.

 Sometimes, other procedures must be done with a mini facelift to maximize the results.
-It’s because a mini facelift procedure only involves the lower half of your face.
+This is because a mini facelift typically concentrates on the lower portion of the face.

 |Best Age||Late 30’s to 40’s|